moeedlodhi/IP-locator-application/README.md

 ## Installing Dependencies for Back-End

-1.First create a virtual environment using "Python -m venv 'somename'"
+First create a virtual environment using "Python -m venv 'somename'"

-2. Activate the virtual enviroment
+Activate the virtual enviroment

-4. run "pip install -r requirements.txt" to install all packages needed
-5. run "python manage.py migrate" to run all migrations
-6. run "python manage.py runserver" to start the server
+un "pip install -r requirements.txt" to install all packages needed run "python manage.py migrate" to run all migrations run "python manage.py runserver" to start the server

 ## Development server